-All other nonresidents, except those who hold License Classes XXJ, AAHJ or DT, regardless of landowner status, must purchase an annual Class E or AAH license and a Class CS/LE stamp.
+All other nonresidents, except those who hold License Classes XXJ, AAHJ or DT, regardless of landowner status, must purchase an annual Class E, AAH license and a Class CS/LE stamp or Class E-L license.
 This entitles the holder to hunt one antlered deer during the buck firearms season.

-- to hunt an additional antlered deer in the buck firearms season: Class RRG - to hunt deer during the archery or crossbow seasons: Class UU - to hunt an additional deer during the archery or crossbow seasons: Class RRB - to hunt deer in muzzleloader season: Class VV - to hunt an additional deer in muzzleloader season: Class RRM - to hunt antlerless deer in antlerless season: Class NN - to hunt on national forest lands: Class I - to hunt with a handgun: Class A-1
+- to hunt an additional antlered deer in the buck firearms season: Class RRG - to hunt deer during the archery or crossbow seasons: Class UU or Class UU-L - to hunt an additional deer during the archery or crossbow seasons: Class RRB - to hunt deer in muzzleloader season: VV or Class VV-L - to hunt an additional deer in muzzleloader season: Class RRM - to hunt antlerless deer in antlerless season: Class NN - to hunt on national forest lands: Class I or Class I-L - to hunt with a handgun: Class A-1 or Class A-1-L